sethwhenton/procurement-web/README.md

 # Procurement Benefits Project

 ## Introduction
 Welcome to the Procurement Benefits project README!
 This project is aimed at developing a web application using Django for managing procurement benefits, including items, users, departments, budgets, and more.
-It provides interfaces for both administrators and users to manage and utilize procurement resources effectively for my company.
+It provides interfaces for both administrators and users to manage and utilize procurement resources effectively within the company.

 ### UI Preview
 ![UI Preview](./proj_preview/UI_preview.gif)